Bona Vacantia Estates

 The Civil Division deals with the administration of these estates on behalf of HM Attorney General.

 Before any application is made for the grant of letters of administration, details of the deceased person will be posted here for a period of 2 months.
 Notices will also be placed in local newspapers.
 If no contact is received during that period from any person eligible to inherit the estate HM Attorney General may take steps to administer the estate without any further notice.
+Estates which are being administered will also be listed here.

 There may be other scenarios where property will vest bona vacantia in the Treasury, for example, if held by an incorporated entity which is subsequently struck off.
 Any queries concerning such property should be sent to the Treasury, and not to the Attorney General's Chambers.